ucl-cssb/cneta/README.md

 # Introduction
 This is a set of programs to simulate and build phylogenetic trees from copy number profiles caused by chromosomal alteration events and structural variations (SVs).

+NOTE: This repository is still under development and mainly for personal use currently.

 Currently, five types of events are considered, including segment duplication, segment deletion, chromosomal gain, chromosomal loss, and whole genome doubling (WGD).

 The tree building programs take as input the allele-specific or total copy numbers called from multiple samples of a patient.